Halloween, Romania, Transylvania, Dracula how magic these words sounds.

 If you are looking for a more intimate experience, choose our Private Halloween tours.
 Unlike regular private trips, the Halloween editions need to depart on a certain date in order to coincide with the amazing parties included.

 Choose the best Halloween Trips

-After this article, you should be able to decide which Halloween tours is the the best option for you.
+After this article, you should be able to decide which of our Halloween tours is the the best option for you.
 Bring a set of warm clothes and some light clothing.
-It never hurts to be prepared since the weather in Romania can be quite unpredictable.
+Better safe than sorry – Prepare for the unpredictable weather in our country!

 In conclusion, regardless of the Halloween trip you end up booking, we guarantee you will have a lot of fun.
 Please check out each tour’s specific information before booking in order to avoid any misunderstandings.
 Join us and enjoy the best Halloween experience in Transylvania!
 Dracula is waiting for you!